FMIG Manual

 Timeline

-Training takes place autumn quarter and is organized by past student leaders.
-Presentations take place throughout autumn, winter, and spring quarters.
+Training takes place autumn quarter and is organized by student leaders.
+Workshops at schools take place throughout autumn, winter, and spring quarters.

 Description